theupdateframework/taps/tap14.md

 directories 1 and 2, the client could download metadata from 2 using a 2.x version of the client.
 If 2.x is not supported by the client, the client will report that it is unable to perform an update.

-Once the supported directory is determined, the client must validate root metadata from this directory.
-If the currently trusted root file saved on the client uses a specification version other than the supported version, the client will look for the next root file.
-The next root file may have been generated using the supported version, or it may have been generated using a previous TUF version.
-The client will look for the root file first in the supported version, then move to the previous versions until the next root file is found, or until the currently trusted root file's version is reached.
-All root files must be verified using the major version of the TUF client that corresponds with the major version of the root file.

-So, if the currently trusted root file is named 4.root.json and uses version 1.0.0 and the highest supported version is 3.0.0, the client will look for 5.root.json first in 3, then 2, then 1.
-If this file is found, the client will look for 6.root.json using the same process.
-To facilitate this, the client should maintain functions to parse root files from previous spec versions.
-Note that the library that supports a given spec version may also use a different naming convention than VERSION.root.json to find the root metadata.
-If the client does not support the specification version of a root file, the client shall terminate the update and report the specification version mismatch.

 When a client validates root and targets metadata, they may check for the `becomes_obsolete` field.
 If this field is present, the client should do